connexcs/docs/docs/media-handling.md

 These settings are made to roughly simulate SIP packets (ulaw), you can tweak these params as required to achieve your ideal test scenario.

 !!! warning
-    Trace Route (tracert / mtr) are great tools for checking the route.
-They are not made to analyse packet loss.
+    Trace Route (tracert / mtr) are great tools for checking the IP route.
+They are not made to analyse RTP packet loss.
 Additionally intermediate hops DONT prioritize ICMP packets, so lossy intermediate hops are inconsequential results.

 **11. Smokeping / long running pings**
 An additional part of your arsenal for identifying trends outside ConnexCS may be to setup a long standing Ping in your monitoring environment to your customers / carrier equipment.
 This can identify long term trends in customer / carrier latency.
 There are also plenty of SaaS ping monitoring systems such as Pingdom.